-Perkins Electronic Engines have the capability to perform a self-diagnostics test.
+Perkins Electronic Engines can perform a selfdiagnostics test.
 When the system detects an active problem, a diagnostic lamp is activated.
 Diagnostic codes will be stored in permanent memory in the Electronic Control Module (ECM).
-The diagnostic codes can be retrieved by using Perkins electronic service tools.
+The diagnostic codes can be retrieved by using the Perkins Electronic Service Tool (EST).